adamcath/haute-codeture/haute-codeture.md

         EasyMock.expect(shipmentManager.createShipment(...))
                 .andThrow(new TooManyShipmentsException());

+        // ...the txn should get rolled back...
+        EasyMock.expect(dbConn.rollbackTransaction());

         EasyMock.replay(dbConn, shipmentManager);

-        // ...then Haberdashery should throw
+        // ...and Haberdashery should throw
         try {
             new Haberdashery(dbConn, shipmentManager).createOrder(...);
             fail("Should have thrown");